a1v0/northwind/README.md

 ## Bugs

-The `/Order` endpoint doesn't work for reasons I haven't yet been able to figure out.
+The `/Order` endpoint doesn't work for reasons I haven't fully ascertained.
 There's something wrong with the foreign key of `Shipper` in that table.

+We're getting a `SQLException` and the program is complaining that there is no column called `ShipperID` in the table, but there demonstrably is.
+The stack trace is unhelpful: I can't see what SQL command the program is trying to execute under the hood and don't know where to look next.